mehwaffle10/Waffle_Balance/README.md

 - Only stack to one
 - Cost 20 for one in the shop

+Buckets
+- Can only splash once before needing a refill

+Sponges
+- Cost 10 instead of 15 coins to punish players less financially (a lost inventory slot is already a lot)

 Mines
 - Deploy after timer like they used to
 - Can still be picked up